Manuela Campanelli Headshot

 Bio

-Dr. Manuela Campanelli is a distinguished professor in the School of Mathematical Sciences (SMS) and in the Astrophysical Sciences and Technology Program (AST) of the School of Physics and Astronomy (SoPA) at RIT.
-She is also the founding director of the Center for Computational Relativity and Gravitation (CCRG) and of the Astrophysics and Space Physics Institute for Research Excellence (ASPIRE).
+Dr. Manuela Campanelli is the distinguished professor of astrophysics and John Vouros endowed professor at RIT.
+She is also the founding director of the Center for Computational Relativity and Gravitation (CCRG).

 She is known for her renowned work on the astrophysics of black holes, neutron stars and gravitational waves.
 Her 2005's breakthrough work on the first successful numerical simulations of binary black hole mergers was recently highlighted by the APS as one of the landmarks of the century on the subject of general relativity, starting with a contribution from Einstein himself; in 2007, she became known for her discovery that after black holes merge to form a new, larger black hole, the newly formed black hole can recoil at thousands of kilometers a second; fast enough to eject a supermassive black hole from even the largest galaxies.
 More recently, she leads groundbreaking research projects that are providing the first calculations of matter effects close to merging binary supermassive black holes, including their characteristic electromagnetic emission.
-She also leads a large NASA’s funded ”Theory and Computational Astrophysics Network” to perform groundbreaking simulations of binary neutron stars (and potentially of black-hole/neutron stars) that aim at providing an understanding of recent and future multi-messenger astrophysics observations of these systems.
+She is also working on modeling binary neutron stars (and potentially of black-hole/neutron stars) with the goal of providing an understanding of recent and future multi-messenger astrophysics observations of these systems.
 She is a member of the Ligo Scientific Collaboration.

 Dr. Campanelli’s research include numerous publications, invited presentations, and funded research projects: